juandeldago74/juandeldago74/README.md

-- 👋 Hi, I’m @juan my discord is : J̶uan#1896
+- 👋 Hi, I’m @juan my discord is : juanxyzz
 - 👀 I’m interested in sneakers developpement
 - 🌱 I’m currently learning html/css, python, js and golang
-- 💞️ I’m looking to collaborate on EcladonTools
+- 💞️ I’m looking to collaborate on sneakers/collectibles

 <!---
 juandeldago74/juandeldago74 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.